 What is FCA?

-The seller must clear the goods for export and deliver them at a named place.
-The named place can be seller’s facility or the buyer’s forwarder or carrier.
+FCA is a Free Carrier (named place of delivery), which means that the seller must clear the goods for export and deliver them at a named place.
+The named place can be the seller’s facility, or the buyer’s forwarder or carrier.